Genealogical Society of Marion County

 Publication Support Projects:

-We are now posting Indy Lineages newsletter of topical articles on our Indy Lineages Newsletter Blog.
-Articles of interest to members and other genealogists.
-Everyone is invited to develop materials for inclusion, including notices of events planned by other organizations or communities, happenings of interest, "How to" articles, personal experiences, etc. Contact the Indy Lineages Editor if interested.
+We are now posting the Indy Lineages blog of articles of interest to members and other genealogists.
+We invite everyone to develop materials for inclusion, including notices of events by other organizations or communities, close happenings of interest, "How to" articles, personal experiences, etc. Contact the Indy Lineages Editor with your submission.

 These records are housed in the GSMC Library.
 Volunteers would spend time at the library indexing these records.
 Volunteer time can be 1 hour, 2 hours, 3 hours or 4 hours.
 Your choice.

 These are funeral home records and obituaries for the three large Catholic cemeteries of Calvary, Holy Cross, and St. Joseph..
 These records can be indexed in the comfort of your home.
-Volunteers would index one year at a time.
+Volunteers can index pages and entries at their convenience .

 Enumeration Registers